 - The agreement must not be profoundly unjust

-- Full financial disclosure must have been made
+- Full financial disclosure

-Obviously both parties need to sign the agreement and the signatures should be witnessed.
+Obviously, both parties need to sign the agreement and the signatures should be witnessed.

 - It can reduce the time and cost involved in divorce cases.